paritytech/polkadot-sdk/docs/contributor/prdoc.md

 All published crates that got modified need to have an entry in the `crates` section of your `PRDoc`.
 This entry tells the release team how to bump the crate version prior to the next release.
-It is very important that this information is correct, otherwise it could break downstream teams' code.
+It is very important that this information is correct, otherwise it could break the code of downstream teams.

-The bump can either be `major`, `minor` or `patch`, as defined by [rust-lang.org](https://doc.rust-lang.org/cargo/reference/semver.html).
-There are exceptions for experimental and private API.
-These are exempt from bumping and can be broken at any time.
-Please read the [Crate Section](../RELEASE.md) of the RELEASE doc about this.
+The bump can either be `major`, `minor`, `patch` or `none`.
+The three first options are defined by [rust-lang.org](https://doc.rust-lang.org/cargo/reference/semver.html), whereas `None` should be picked if no other applies.
+The `None` option is equivalent to the `R0-silent` label, but on a crate level.
+Experimental and private APIs are exempt from bumping and can be broken at any time.
+Please read the [Crate Section](../RELEASE.md) of the RELEASE doc about them.

 > **Note**: There is currently no CI in place to sanity check this information, but should be added soon.

 ### Example

-For example when you modified two crates and recorded the changes:
+For example when you modified two crates and record the changes:

 ```yaml
 crates: